-The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies abroad.
-Over 2,000 scholarships of up to $5,000 will be awarded this academic year to U.S. citizen undergraduates studying abroad.
+The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies and internships abroad.
+Over 2,000 scholarships of up to $5,000 will be awarded this academic year to U.S. citizen undergraduates studying or interning abroad.

 The program aims to encourage students to choose non-traditional study abroad destinations, especially those outside of Western Europe, Australia and New Zealand.
-The Gilman Scholarship Program aims to support students who have been traditionally under-represented in study abroad, including but not limited to, students with high financial need, community college students, students in under-represented fields such as the sciences and engineering, students with diverse ethnic backgrounds, and students with disabilities.
-The program seeks to assist students from a diverse range of public and private institutions from all 50 states, Washington, D.C. and Puerto Rico.
+The Gilman Scholarship Program aims to support students who have been traditionally under-represented in study and internships abroad, including but not limited to, students with high financial need, community college students, students in under-represented fields such as the sciences and engineering, students with diverse ethnic backgrounds, and students with disabilities.
+The program seeks to assist students from a diverse range of public and private institutions from all 50 states, Washington, D.C., Puerto Rico and Guam.

 Award recipients are chosen by a competitive selection process and must use the award to defray eligible study abroad costs.
 These costs include program tuition, room and board, books, local transportation, insurance and international airfare.